cyberrangecz/docs/docs/user-guide-basic/training-agenda/visualizations/overview.md

 # Overview

-The visualizations serve for a better grasp of the data collected during the training sessions.
+The visualizations serve to grasp better the data collected during the training sessions.
 They can be divided into two types according to the type of the training:

 1. **[Visualizations for *linear* training](../visualizations-for-linear/)**
 2. **[Visualizations for *adaptive* training](../visualizations-for-adaptive/)**